IdeaPad Y series

 The IdeaPad Y series was a consumer range of laptops produced by Lenovo, first announced in 2008.
-They are marketed as premium high performance laptops for multimedia and gaming, as part of the IdeaPad line.
+They were marketed as premium high performance laptops for multimedia and gaming, as part of the IdeaPad line.

 The most significant differences from Lenovo's traditional ThinkPad business laptops were a more consumer-oriented appearance and performance-oriented components.
-IdeaPads feature a chiclet keyboard with rounded keys, similar to the latest ThinkPads.
+IdeaPads feature a chiclet keyboard with rounded keys.
 The first of the Y series were the IdeaPad Y710 and the IdeaPad Y510 notebooks, with screen sizes of 17 inches and 15 inches respectively.
-Not all features were entirely new, however.
-Notebook Review reported that the Y710 and Y510 notebooks had a keyboard that felt similar to the ThinkPad when used, despite the absence of the TrackPoint.
-The Y50 and Y40, released in 2014, featured a gaming-oriented design shift and slimming down.
-The latest release was the Y700 in late 2015.

 The IdeaPad Y series has since been replaced by the Legion Y series.